 You may notice strange behaviour both before and after the seizure.
 For example, your pet may appear restless or behave oddly beforehand and may be sleepy or restless afterwards.
 Some pets become affectionate, while others seem abnormally hungry or thirsty.

 No one really knows why true epilepsy occurs.
 Your vet may wish to rule out other causes of seizures.
 Inheritance has been shown to play an important role in canine epilepsy for certain breeds.

 Susceptible breeds include German Shepherd, Poodle, Irish Setter, Labrador, Golden Retriever, Welsh Springer Spaniel and American Cocker Spaniel.
-Males may be more predisposed than
+Males may be more predisposed than females.